Contact

 • April

-Upper Mississippi River Restoration Program: Lake Winneshiek
+Upper Mississippi River Restoration Program: Big Lake, Pool 4, Wisconsin

-Upper Mississippi River Restoration Program: Minnesota/Wisconsin/Iowa Habitat Restoration
+• Upper Mississippi River Restoration Program: Minnesota/Wisconsin/Iowa Habitat Restoration

 This program, authorized by Congress in 1986, emphasizes habitat rehabilitation and enhancement projects (HREPs) and long-term resource monitoring.
 The HREP component includes dredging backwater areas and channels, constructing dikes, creating and stabilizing islands, controlling side channel flows and water levels, and creating floodplain forest habitat.

-Upper Mississippi River Restoration Program: Robinson Lake, Pool 4, Minnesota - Habitat Restoration
+• Upper Mississippi River Restoration Program: Robinson Lake Habitat Restoration, Pool 4, Minnesota